akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 You can filter on the following attribute information:
 - The attribute type
 - The attribute group it belongs to
-- The “scopable” property (one value per channel)
+- The `scopable` property (one value per channel)
-- The “localizable” property (one value per locale)
+- The `localizable` property (one value per locale)

 ::: ee
-You can also filter on the property "smart".
+You can also filter on the property `smart`.
 The attribute is smart if there is a rule defined on this attribute.
 :::

 ::: info
-Labels filters are localised: If an attribute has a label in the locale preference, then this wording is used.
-If there is no available language, then the attribute code will be displayed in brackets.
+Labels filters are localised.
+If an attribute has a label in the locale preference, then this wording is used.
+If there is no available translated label, then the attribute code will be displayed in brackets.
 For example: [COLOR].
 :::

 ## Sort out attributes